 Research: overview

 Understanding the nature of dark matter is one of the major unsolved problems in astronomy and particle physics.
 A range of diverse astronomical and cosmological observations appear to indicate that most of the matter in the Universe is not only dark but also non-baryonic.
-Particle physics provides us with several well motivated dark matter candidates and numerous experimental searches are underway.
+Particle physics provides us with several well-motivated dark matter candidates, and numerous experimental searches are underway.

-Here is a selection of my papers from the past decade which is fairly representative of the projects I work on.
+Here is a selection of my papers from the past decade, which is fairly representative of the projects I work on.